dustdustinthewind/IntralismQoLMod/README.md

 - Audio Waveform in background doesn't delete when loading a new map.
 (Workaround: restart the editor.
 Vanilla Bug.
 Seems to be one that stumped oxy as well, he tried several times to delete it)

 ### Working on
-- Readd the editor audio waveform as a toggleable setting
 - Remake the audio waveform to be more accurate, faster, and hopefully more appealing.

 ### TO DO / Feature Wishlist (Feel free to [request](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))